szewah/eatBurgers/README.md

 ## Built with
 HTML, CSS, JavaScript,  Handlebars, Materialize, MySQL, Sequelize, Node, express

+## Installation
+Download the file, open in VSC and run.

 ## Acknowledgements
 Thanks to the instructors and teaching assistants at Columbia Univeristy Coding Bootcamp.